 The Bottom Line

 So, there you have it: houseplants that bring good luck.
-It doesn’t matter whether you’re searching for a present to give to someone who just moved into their new home or want some good fortune around your living space; these houseplants mentioned above will do the trick.
+It doesn’t matter whether you’re searching for a present to give to someone who just moved into their new home or wants some good fortune around your living space; these houseplants mentioned above will do the trick.

 This brings us to the end of this exciting blog post about good luck houseplants.
 Do you know of any other houseplants that bring good luck?
 Share your wisdom in the comments below.